HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        Aaaand you did it.
+        Aaaand you did it!
 Your DAC transaction is accepted by a node!
 You should be as happy as this unicorn right here: 🦄
         <br>
-        Though the transaction was successfully sent, it takes time until its included in a block and thus accepted by the blockchain consensus.
-After sent, you can fetch transaction status on both layer1 or layer2.
+        Though the transaction was successfully sent, it takes time until it is included in a block and thus accepted by the blockchain consensus.
+After sendin the transaction, you can fetch its status both on layer-1 and layer-2.
         <br>
         If a transaction was accepted on
         <ul>
-            <li>layer-1 then it was just a valid Hydra token transaction without any DAC consensus e.g. its format is OK, fees are covered and is forged into a block</li>
+            <li>layer-1, then it was just a valid Hydra transaction without any DAC consensus e.g. its format is OK, fees are covered and is forged into a block</li>
             <li>layer-2 then it was also accepted as a valid DAC transaction</li>
         </ul>
     </div>